newrelic/newrelic-lambda-tracer-java/README.md

 ]
 ```

-Additionally, debug logging can be used to log the uncompressed payloads as seen in the below example.
+Additionally, you can use debug logging to log the uncompressed payloads, as seen in the below example.

 To enable debug logging set the `NEW_RELIC_DEBUG` environment variable to `true` in the AWS Lambda console for a given function.